BiDAlab/DeepFakes_FacialRegions/README.md

 ### <a name="references">References<a>
-**[1]** F. Chollet, Xception: Deep Learning with Depthwise Separable Convolutions, in: Proc.
-IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2017.
+**[1]** F. Chollet, Xception: Deep Learning with Depthwise Separable Convolutions, in: *Proc.
+IEEE/CVF Conference on Computer Vision and Pattern Recognition*, 2017.

-**[2]** A. Rössler, D. Cozzolino, L. Verdoliva, C. Riess, J. Thies, M. Nießner, FaceForensics++: Learning to Detect Manipulated Facial Images, in: Proc.
-IEEE/CVF International Conference on Computer Vision, 2019.
+**[2]** A. Rössler, D. Cozzolino, L. Verdoliva, C. Riess, J. Thies, M. Nießner, FaceForensics++: Learning to Detect Manipulated Facial Images, in: *Proc.
+IEEE/CVF International Conference on Computer Vision*, 2019.

 **[3]** H.H.
-Nguyen, J. Yamagishi and I. Echizen, Use of a Capsule Network to Detect Fake Images and Videos, arXiv:1910.12467
+Nguyen, J. Yamagishi and I. Echizen, Use of a Capsule Network to Detect Fake Images and Videos, *arXiv:1910.12467*, 2019.

-**[4]** Y. Li, X. Yang, P. Sun, H. Qi, S. Lyu, Celeb-DF: A Large-Scale Challenging Dataset for DeepFake Forensics, in: Proc.
-IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2020.
+**[4]** Y. Li, X. Yang, P. Sun, H. Qi, S. Lyu, Celeb-DF: A Large-Scale Challenging Dataset for DeepFake Forensics, in: *Proc.
+IEEE/CVF Conference on Computer Vision and Pattern Recognition*, 2020.

 ## <a name="setup">How to use DeepFakes Detector<a>
 The three start-of-the-art fake detection systems are implemented in order to execute them in a few steps.
-However, two of them (DSP-FWA and Capsule Networks) are implemented in Pytorch library, meanwhile Xception Network is implemented in Keras.
+Two of them (DSP-FWA and Capsule Networks) are implemented in Pytorch library, meanwhile Xception Network is implemented in Keras.
 Therefore, two different environments have to be installed for using all the detectors.

-**IMPORTANT**: **this repository must be downloaded or cloned** in order to use our DeepFakes Detector.
+**IMPORTANT**: **this repository must be downloaded or cloned** in order to use our DeepFakes detectors.
 Also, **the detector models have to be downloaded from our [server](http://atvs.ii.uam.es/atvs/models)**.
 This downloaded folder (called "models") should be **added inside of the repository folder**.

 ### <a name="install">Install & Requirements<a>
  Please, follow the steps to install them properly: